Confusion regarding the Type 1 and type 2 errors

 The "positive" here is for the rejection of the null hypothesis.
 Once we reject the null hypothesis, we follow the alternative hypothesis which is a statement of "change" or difference.
 When we say false positive, we followed the statement of "change" when doing it is actually an error.

-On the other hand, the “negative” term refers to “no change” hypothesis.
-We followed the hypothesis of “no change” (that is the null hypothesis) when in reality there is a change.
-Hence the term “false” because it is an error.
+On the other hand, the "negative" term refers to "no change" hypothesis.
+We followed the hypothesis of "no change" (that is the null hypothesis) when in reality there is a change.
+Hence the term "false" because it is an error.
+Make sure to take a look at these real-life examples of false positive and false negative.

 Hope this helps.